Tynes/document-enricher/README.md

 To query elasticsearch, there is a query script.
-It currently only supports simple searching through the concepts of an article.
+It currently only supports simple searching through the types of entities in an article.
 More functionality planned for the future.
 To search, run the script:
 ```
 $ npm run query -- QUERY_HERE